CrowdStrike/ember-toucan-styles/README.md

   More of our colors and tailwind classes can be found here: https://tailwind-toucan-base.pages.dev/

-7. Invoke `<ThemeToggle>` in `app/templates/application.hbs`
+7. Invoke `<ThemeToggle>` in `app/templates/application.hbs`.
   ```hbs
   <ThemeToggle />
   ```

-8. Start both the ember dev server and the tailwind build
+8. Start both the ember dev server and the tailwind build.
   ```bash
   # in terminal 1
   pnpm start